pablodecm/phd_thesis/src/102_chapter_2.md

 is an essential specification.
 Additionally, the amount of material present in the particle trajectories has to be kept to a minimum, to avoid stochastic secondary interactions that would degrade the precision and efficiency of track determination.
-The used of silicon detector technologies is thus motivated by a combination of all previously mentioned reasons.
+The use of silicon semiconductor detector technologies [@spieler2005semiconductor] in the CMS tracking system is thus motivated by a combination of all previously mentioned reasons.
+In total, the CMS tracking system is composed of 1440 pixel detector modules and 15148 strip detector modules, accounting for an active area over $200 \textrm{m}^2$.

+The pixel detector, the innermost detecting system of the CMS experiment, is comprised by a total of 66 million silicon cells placed in 1440 modules around the collision region.
+Each pixel cell has an area of $100\times150\mu\:\textrm{m}^2$ and a thickness of $285\:\mu\textrm{m}$, and provides two-dimensional local track hit coordinates with a resolution around in the cell surface plane about $20\:\mu\textrm{m}$, that can in turn be used to compute the global three-dimensional hit location with high accuracy after accounting for the precise location of the detecting module.
+As depicted in Figure [-@fig:CMS_tracker], the pixel detector is composed by three *barrel* (i.e. placed around the collision region in an cylindrical arrangement) layers, located at radii of 4.4 cm ,7.3 cm and 10.2 cm respectively, and two forward disk at each side at distance of 34.5 cm and 46.6 cm from the nominal interaction point.